"Working with community partners to educate and inform the public on the

-An additional factor that determines the Southeast Connector Road Project is detrimental to the environment is that there are significant issues regarding Chemicals of Concern (COC's) in the area.
+An additional factor that determines our involvement in protecting this flood plain and wetlands are the significant issues regarding Chemicals of Concern (COC's) in the area.
 The Upper South East Communities Coalition is particularly concerned about the significant amounts of methyl mercury and arsenic.
-This heavily contaminated soil, rests mostly stagnant, in the pathway of this project.
-The Regional Transportation Commission of Washoe County (RTC) plan on moving this heavily contaminated material around for months with the final use to be as fill under their roadway.
+This heavily contaminated soil, that rests mostly stagnant, is in the pathway of the Southeast Connector (SEC) and there are plans to take over 20,000 pounds of this hazardous material, dig it up and place it as fill under the SEC.
 They are building a "floodable" road with hazardous waste underneath it on a floodplain that is in FEMA designated floodway and in a federally and locally designated flood storage area.
+We are constantly monitoring this project to make sure that requirements are being met.

-If you are interested in helping us, The Upper South East Communities Coalition, make sure that this project is not environmentally damaging, and is "in the right spot" go to "Contributions" or "Events" to consider a contribution, find information on fund raising events and to see how you can become involved in actions to help.
+If you are interested in helping us, The Upper South East Communities Coalition, to make sure that any future project is not environmentally damaging, go to "Contributions" or "Events" to consider a contribution, find information on fund raising events and to see how you can become involved in actions to help.

 Upper South East Communities Coalition Inc